kailash-manasarovar/statement/docs/timeline/2024/june.md

 - There were a few upsetting moments.
 - I was *accosted* at one stage by a teenage girl who thought she was *non-binary*.
 - Her and her friend were intent on upsetting me.
-- I told them I'm doing it so they don't have to share a prison cell with a rapist when they can't pay their license fee, and other things.
+- I told them I was doing it for them; so that they don't have to share a prison cell with a rapist when they can't pay their license fee, amongst other example.
 - It was as if a grey mist came down when I spoke sense to them, and off they went on another random tangent.
 - I asked them if they went to Fortismere school.
-- They got very upset with me then.
+- They got very upset with me; *why are you asking us that?*.
-- They were totally lost youngsters and I felt bad that they had been so utterly manipulated.
+- The youngsters were totally lost and I felt bad that they had been so horribly manipulated.
-- There were also a few extremely angry, I would say broken and projecting, parents.
+- There were also a few extremely angry, I would say utterly broken and projecting, parents.
 - This was the first time I had interacted with victims of trans ideology, children and parents, and it was very educational.
 - I felt bad for them and I understood why the parents had to be angry at me.
 - It was the only way to allay the guilt of what they were doing to their own children, which no-one, even the insane, can hide from.